Oppositions in a line segment: Defining oppositions in a line segment

 \\

-Should the reduction strategy, i.e., the basic construction applied to the square be also extended to Blanch\'e's hexagon?
-The simple fact that now there are propositions of the form (U) and (Y) requires some adaptations in the basic construction.
-The second main \emph{construction} consists in executing these adaptations in order to reduce also the hexagon to a one-dimensional structure.
+How can the reduction strategy, i.e., the basic construction be also extended to Blanch\'e's hexagon?
+The fact that there are propositions of the form (U) and (Y) require some adaptations in the basic construction.
+The \emph{second construction} consists in executing these adaptations in order to transform also the hexagon into a one-dimensional structure.

 Take a line segment as above and a set $\mathbb{Z''}= \{-s,-r,-q,q,r,s\} \subseteq \mathbb{Z}$.
-Now, as there are also a disjunction and a conjunction, some changes have to be made in the way integers are associated to propositions.
-To each element $j \in \mathbb{Z''}$, a proposition is associated as follows:
+Now, as there are also a disjunction and a conjunction, some changes have to be made in the way integers are assigned to propositions.
+To each element $j \in \mathbb{Z''}$, a proposition is connected as follows:

 \begin{itemize} \item $j \in \mathbb{Z^{*}_{+}}$ if, and only if, $j$ is associated to a universal statement or a disjunction;

 \item $j \in \mathbb{Z^{*}_{-}}$ if, and only if, $j$ is associated to an existential statement or a conjunction;.